gwankyun/CMake/Help/index.rst

 :manual:`cmake-gui(1)` executable and how to choose a generator, and how to complete the build.

-The :guide:`Using Dependencies Guide` is aimed at developers wishing to get started using a third-party library.
+The :guide:`使用依赖项指南` is aimed at developers wishing to get started using a third-party library.

 For developers starting a project using CMake, the :guide:`CMake教程`